-Any accident, illness or emergency should be reported to the Residence Life Coordinator, Resident Assistant, Nurse, or Dean of Students immediately.
+Any accident, illness or emergency should be reported to the Residence Life Coordinator, Resident Assistant, Nurse, or Dean of Student Experience immediately.
 Campus Security should be notified immediately.
 Campus Security will notify the Campus Facilities and Security Manager.
-Students are also encouraged to report crimes or suspicious activity to the Campus Facilities and Security Manager, Dean of Students, Vice President of Academic Affairs/Title IX Coordinator, the Chief Financial Officer and/or the Campus Security Office.
+Students are also encouraged to report crimes or suspicious activity to the Dean of Student Experience, Title IX Coordinator, the Chief Financial Officer and/or the Campus Security Office.